JananiGowrisankar/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Janani
+Developed by:Janani G
-RegisterNumber:
+RegisterNumber: 24009971
 */

 module jk_ff (j, k, clk, rst,q);